| IntroductionShaken

 Rosomoff et al, Crit Care Med, 1996, Feb;24(2 Suppl):S48-56,

-"Severe traumatic brain injuries are extremely heterogenous.
+state:"Severe traumatic brain injuries are extremely heterogenous.
 At least

 seven of the secondary derangements in that have been identified as occurring